Mark Elder: Life and career

-The ENO and association with several orchestras
+Early posts

-From 1979 to 1993, Elder was the music director of English National Opera (ENO).
-He was known as part of the "Power House" team that also included general director Peter Jonas and artistic director David Pountney, and gave ENO several very successful years of productions.

-Elder served as principal guest conductor of the City of Birmingham Symphony Orchestra (1992–1995) and music director of the Rochester Philharmonic Orchestra (1989–1994).
-He held positions as Principal Guest Conductor of the BBC Symphony Orchestra (1982–1985) and the London Mozart Players (1980–1983).
+From 1979 to 1993, Elder was music director of English National Opera (ENO).
+Elder was part of the "Power House" team at ENO that also included general director Peter Jonas and artistic director David Pountney.
+He also held positions as Principal Guest Conductor of the BBC Symphony Orchestra (1982–1985) and the London Mozart Players (1980–1983).
+Elder served as principal guest conductor of the City of Birmingham Symphony Orchestra from 1992 to 1995.
+In the USA, Elder was music director of the Rochester Philharmonic Orchestra from 1989 to 1994.

 The Hallé years

-Elder was appointed music director of the Hallé Orchestra in 1999.
+Elder was appointed music director of The Hallé in 1999.
 His first concert as music director was in October 2000.
 He proposed several novel ideas for concerts.
 These have included the abandonment of traditional concert evening garb.

-Elder is generally regarded as having restored the orchestra to high musical standards, after a period where the continuing existence of the orchestra was in doubt.
+Elder is generally regarded as having restored The Hallé to high musical standards, after a period where its continuing existence was in doubt.
 In 2004, he signed a contract to extend his tenure from 2005 to 2008, with an optional two-year extension at the end of that time.
 A 2005 report indicated Elder's intention to remain with the orchestra until at least 2010.

 In May 2009, the orchestra announced the extension of Elder's contract to 2015.
-In November 2013, the Hallé announced the further extension of Elder's contract through "at least 2020".
+In November 2013, The Hallé announced the further extension of Elder's contract through "at least 2020".
 In February 2023, Elder stated his intention to stand down as music director of The Hallé at the close of the 2023-2024 season.
+Elder concluded his tenure with The Hallé at the end of the 2023-2024 season and is now its conductor emeritus.

+Additional career

-Elder has been president of the London Philharmonic Choir from 2014 and is currently the Royal Academy of Music's Barbirolli Chair of Conducting.
+Elder became a principal artist of the Orchestra of the Age of Enlightenment in December 2011.
+From 2011 to 2019, Elder was artistic director of Opera Rara.
+Elder has been president of the London Philharmonic Choir since 2014 and is currently the Royal Academy of Music's Barbirolli Chair of Conducting.
 In November 2021, the Bergen Philharmonic Orchestra announced the appointment of Elder as its next principal guest conductor, effective from 1 August 2022, with an initial contract of three years through 31 July 2025.

+Elder first guest-conducted the Orquestra de la Comunitat Valenciana in 2022.
+In January 2025, the Orquestra de la Comunitat Valenciana announced the appointment of Elder as its next music director, effective 1 September 2025, with an initial contract of two years.